ManhHoDinh/HomeLandBE/README.md

 ## Support

-Nest is an MIT-licensed open source project.
+NestJS is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+## Key Features of NestJS
+* TypeScript First: NestJS is built with TypeScript, offering strong typing and robust type safety.
+However, you can still use JavaScript if you prefer.

+* Modular Architecture: NestJS encourages a modular architecture, organizing the code into independent, manageable logic units.

+* Decorators and Metadata: NestJS leverages TypeScript decorators to define and configure application components, creating clear and understandable code.

+* DI (Dependency Injection): NestJS uses a powerful Dependency Injection (DI) mechanism, making it easy to manage application dependencies.

+* Easy Integration: NestJS can easily integrate with other Node.js libraries and frameworks, such as Express or Fastify.

+* MVC Support: NestJS supports the MVC (Model-View-Controller) pattern, facilitating the construction of web applications with clear and structured code.

+* Extensibility: NestJS can be extended using middleware, guards, pipes, and interceptors, providing control over the request/response cycle and enhancing application security.
 ## Stay in touch

 - Author - [Kamil Myśliwiec](https://kamilmysliwiec.com)